thosgood/this-weeks-finds/markdown/151-200/week187.md

 the set X.

 To make this more clear - perhaps too clear for comfort! - I would like to show you how to calculate all these polynomials X(F~q~).
-It\'s actually best to start by counting, not the set of figures of a given type corresponding to a given dot in the Dynkin diagram, but the set of all \"maximal flags\".
+It's actually best to start by counting, not the set of figures of a given type corresponding to a given dot in the Dynkin diagram, but the set of all "maximal flags".
 A maximal flag is a collection of figures, one of each type, all incident.
-We\'ll soon see that if we can count these, we can count anything we want.
+We'll soon see that if we can count these, we can count anything we want.

 When we work over the field F~q~, the set of maximal flags is actually an algebraic variety, and the number of maximal flags is a polynomial in
 q.
-Last week I called this the \"q-polynomial\" of our Dynkin diagram, and described how to calculate it.
-In a minute I\'ll say what this polynomial is in a bunch of cases.
-But I can\'t resist a short digression, to explain why I like this polynomial so much!
+Last week I called this the "q-polynomial" of our Dynkin diagram, and described how to calculate it.
+In a minute I'll say what this polynomial is in a bunch of cases.
+But I can't resist a short digression, to explain why I like this polynomial so much!

-I\'m always running around trying to \"categorify\" everything in sight, replacing equations by isomorphisms, numbers by finite sets, and so on.
+I'm always running around trying to "categorify" everything in sight, replacing equations by isomorphisms, numbers by finite sets, and so on.
-The reason is that we\'ve been unconsciously \"decategorifying\" mathematics for the last couple of millenia, which is an information- destroying process, and I want to undo that process.
+The reason is that we've been unconsciously "decategorifying" mathematics for the last couple of millenia, which is an information- destroying process, and I want to undo that process.
 For example, whenever we see a finite set, we have a tendency to decategorify it by